Mathematical Theory of Exchange-driven Growth: CONCLUSION

 Another whole area which deserves detailed analysis and which we have made no attempt to analyze is the existence of self-similar solutions and large time behavior of general solutions.
-In recent years there has been revived interest on the subject and several seminal results has been obtained for Smoluchowski type models concerning self-similarity \cite{Laurencot}, \cite{Esco2}, \cite{Velaz}, \cite{Velaz2} and the long time behaviour \cite{Canizo}.
+In recent years there has been revived interest on the subject and several seminal results has been obtained for Smoluchowski type models concerning self-similarity \cite{Laurencot}, \cite{Esco2} and the long time behaviour.
 Similar results are likely to be true for the case of the EDG systems and have been considered by physicists for kernels with special form \cite{Ke1}.
+Yet another interesting line of research direction is the investigation of equilibria, their existence, convergence of general solutions to the equilibrium and the possibility of dynamics phase transitions and its relation to the condensation phenomena that appear in zero-range processes.

 \textbf{Acknowledgements}.
 I thank Colm Connaughton and Stefan Grosskinsky for fruitful discussions.
 The author is supported by the Marie Curie Fellowship of European Commission, grant agreement number: 705033.